2021 Summer Festival

 Be sure to stay on top of the latest weather forecast by downloading the CBS Denver app.

 Is the venue ADA?

-Yes, we will have ADA seating with additional ADA support for patrons.
-The venue is wheelchair accessible, however there are no wheelchairs available to rent.
-Handicapped parking is available.
-We are currently exploring additional ADA support for transportation from the parking areas to the performance area.
+Yes, we offer ADA seating along with additional ADA support for patrons at Hudson Gardens.
+The venue is wheelchair-accessible, however there are no wheelchairs available to rent.
+Handicapped parking is available in the main parking lot near the Hudson Gardens Welcome Center.